-- 4. The long-hole bulk underground (moderate-grade) component of the mineral resource has been estimated at a cut-off grade of 2.0 g/t Au. - 5.
-The open pit (low-grade) component of the mineral resource has been estimated at a pit discard cut-off grade of approximately 0.35 g/t Au, using a preliminary Whittle pit shell to constrain the resource estimate and other assumed pit parameters. - 6.
-The open pittable mineral resource extends to a depth of approximately 150 m below surface.
-Only mineralization located within the pit shell has been reported at open pit cut-off grades. - 7.
-The mineral resource has been estimated using a gold price of US\$1,100/oz. - 8.
+- 1. The mineral resource estimate is entirely classified as inferred mineral resources. - 2.
+2014 CIM Definition Standards were followed for mineral resources. - 3.
+The mineral resource has been estimated using a gold price of US\$1,300/oz. - 4.
 High-grade assays have been capped.
-Each domain was capped with respect to their unique geology and statistics.
-Caps for cut and fill (high-grade vein) underground resources range from 35 g/t to 145 g/t Au. - 9.
-Specific Gravity (bulk density) of 3.14 t/m3 was used for BIF and 2.70 t/m3 was used for veins. - 10.
-The mineral resource was calculated via block model.
+Each domain was capped with respect to their unique geology and statistics. - 5.
+The mineral resource was estimated using a block model.
 Three dimensional wireframes were generated using geological information.
-A combination of kriging and inverse distance estimation methods were used to interpolate grades into blocks of varying dimensions depending on geology and spatial distribution of sampling. - 11.
+A combination of kriging and inverse distance estimation methods were used to interpolate grades into blocks of varying dimensions depending on geology and spatial distribution of sampling. - 6.
 Mineral resources that are not mineral reserves do not have demonstrated economic viability.
-There is currently insufficient exploration to define these inferred resources as an indicated or measured resources and it is uncertain if further exploration will result in upgrading them to an indicated or measured resource category. - 12.
+There is currently insufficient exploration to define these inferred resources as indicated or measured resources. - 7.
 Mineral resources have been adjusted for mined out areas.
-Small rib and sill pillars around old stopes have not been considered. - 13.
+Small rib and sill pillars around old stopes have not been considered or reported. - 8.
 Numbers may not add due to rounding.

-The data used in the preparation of this report are current as of January 19, 2011.
-The mineral resource estimate presented is current as of April 18, 2011.
+The data used in the preparation of this report are current as of February 28, 2017.
+The mineral resource estimate presented is current as of August 31, 2016.
+The 2016/2017 drill results did not affect the 2016 mineral resource estimate.